-I graduated with a Master of Human Relations degree from the University of Oklahoma in 2012.
+I graduated with a Master of Human Relations (Behavioral and Emotional Counseling) degree from the University of Oklahoma in 2012.
 I am in the process of completing my doctorate degree in developmental psychology.
 One of the core research focuses of my doctoral program is the power of positive perspective … even the power of a simple smile.

 - American Psychological Association – Division Seven